rds8rds/nsl_trainee_program/documentations/solid and design pattern.md

 > Real world example:

 A real-world example can be `a cheque or credit card` as a proxy for what is in our bank account.
-It can be used in place of cash and provides a means of accessing that cash when required.
+It can be used in place of a bank account and provides a means of accessing that cash when required.

 > 3 Components of Proxy Design Pattern